Generalized fractional Dirac type operators: Introduction

 \section{Introduction}

-The current paper gives an extension of some direct and inverse fractional Cauchy type problems to the fractional Clifford analysis.
-In fact, we use the recent results from \cite{RRS} to define a large class of fractional Dirac type operators, which involves time-variable coefficients, Witt basis and the Riemann-Liouville fractional derivative with respect to another function.
-These operators lead us to study some general Cauchy problems of similar type of those in \cite{BRS,joelsuragan,generalizedCauchyRS}.
+The Dirac type operators have been well-known by their great impact and applications in Clifford analysis and PDE's, we refer to the books \cite{[4],[6],cerebook,otrobookd,[17]}, and also, just to mention a few, the papers \cite{[3a],calleje,2009,ferreira2017mmas,ferreira2017,[16a]}.
+For some works related to more general presentations and applications of Dirac type operators, see e.g. \cite{gene1,ferreira2018,gene2,generalizedintro}.

+In this paper we follow, generalize and extend some of the ideas given in \cite{ferreira2017mmas,ferreira2017} where fundamental solutions (in the multidimensional case) of time-fractional telegraph, diffusion-wave and parabolic Dirac operators were obtained.
+In fact, the authors used some operational techniques via Fourier and Mellin transforms to get explicit representations of the solutions.
+In addition, they used a Witt basis to define a fractional Dirac type operator which allows one to factorize their equations and get explicit solutions in the setting of Clifford analysis.
+This idea was used in the classical case (standard derivatives) in \cite{calleje}.

-Here we generalize some of the ideas given in \cite{ferreira2017mmas,ferreira2017} where fundamental solutions of time-fractional telegraph, diffusion-wave and parabolic Dirac operators were obtained.
-We also extend some recent results given in \cite{BRS}.
-We mainly introduce a class of fractional Dirac type operators that factorize a general fractional Laplace-type operator which involves Riemann-Liouville fractional derivatives with respect to another function and time variable functions.
-These type of Dirac operators can be very useful to analyze the solvability of the in-stationary Navier--Stokes equations \cite{calleje}, as well as Maxwell equations, Lame equations, among others \cite{1spro,2spro}.
+We mainly introduce a class of fractional Dirac type operators by means of a Witt basis that factorize a general fractional Laplace-type operator and involves the Djrbashian-Caputo fractional derivatives with respect to another function, the recent introduced multidimensional fractional Laplacian with respect to a function \cite[Definition 4.9]{fractional-laplacian} and time variable coefficients.
+Notice that a similar Dirac type operator was first introduced in \cite{BRS}.
+Nevertheless, in this article, we define the operator in a more general form that gives the possibility to obtain several results of a huge class of (fractional) partial differential equations which in particular recover the ones from \cite{BRS}.
+It is important to highlight that we cover heat and wave type equations as a special case.
+These type of Dirac operators can be very useful to analyze the solvability of the in-stationary Navier--Stokes equations as in \cite{calleje}, as well as Maxwell equations, Lame equations, among others \cite{1spro,bookclifford1}.
+In some theoretical frames, our results and the generalized fractional Dirac type operators will allow (in the future) to explore different questions between fractional calculus and some topics like Clifford analysis, quantum mechanics, physics, etc \cite{[10a],[14a],[17a],[19a]}.